-APPLICATION PROCESS
+E. APPLICATION PROCESS

-A. PHYSICAL AGILITY TEST

-A physical agility and fitness test must be administered to each applicant.

-- 1. The tests will be administered by training unit staff and shall take place at the Decatur Police Department Training Center. - 2.
+- 1. PHYSICAL AGILITY TEST.
+A physical agility and fitness test must be administered to each applicant. - a.
+The tests will be administered by training unit staff and shall take place at the Decatur Police Department Training Center. - b.
 Applicants that fail any part of the Physical Agility/Physical Fitness examination may be provided a SECOND OPPORTUNITY to take the tests in their entirety again.

-B. WRITTEN TEST
+2. WRITTEN TEST

-- 1. The test used in this component must meet the established requirements of validity and job relatedness. - 2.
+- a.
+The test used in this component must meet the established requirements of validity and job relatedness. - b.
 The written test will be administered by the City of Decatur Human Resources Department.

-C. BACKGROUND INVESTIGATION (CALEA 31.5.1)
+3. BACKGROUND INVESTIGATION (CALEA 31.5.1)

-- 1. OPS will conduct a background investigation on each applicant.
-The investigation will encompass, but it is not limited to: (CALEA 31.5.1a): - a.
-The verification of each applicant's qualification credentials and verification of at least three-person references; - b.
-Criminal history check and a review of any criminal record.
-Only sworn personnel who have been trained in collecting the required information will conduct background investigations; - c.
+- A. OPS will conduct a background investigation on each applicant.
+The investigation will encompass, but it is not limited to: (CALEA 31.5.1a): - 1.
+The verification of each applicant's qualification credentials and verification of at least three-person references;

+- 2. Criminal history check and a review of any criminal record.
+Only sworn personnel who have been trained in collecting the required information will conduct background investigations; - 3.
 Financial History.

-2. CRIMINAL RECORDS CHECK (CALEA 31.5.1b)
+B. CRIMINAL RECORDS CHECK (CALEA 31.5.1b)